neilbrown/edlib/README.md

 - lots of work on pygtk interface

 - allow a second (and more) ncurses display to be created.

-- determine how best to support variable-sized fonts, both non-constant-width and requested font size changing.

 - improve ncurses code for choosing colours.